 Both kratom and ibogaine are used to treat addiction — but they work through entirely different mechanisms.

 Kratom is a substitute for more addictive drugs.
 This means users can gradually wean off opiates and use kratom instead.
-Once one is no longer taking the drug, they can start to wean off the kratom.
+Once one is no longer taking the drug, one can start to wean off the kratom.
 Weaning off kratom is much easier than synthetic opiates.

 This is the same method involved with buprenorphine or methadone — which is the conventional treatment for opiate drug addiction used today.

 Ibogaine is very different.
-This substance is a powerful psychedelic drug capable of inducing powerful mystical experiences and ego-death.
+This substance is a powerful psychedelic drug capable of inducing powerful mystical experiences and ego death.